FMFREAK040/OpenCart-2.3-PostNL-Brievenbus/README.md

 #OpenCart 2.3 plugin for PostNL dutch mailbox packages

-This module makes it possible to offer sendin small mailbox packages inside The Netherlands Copy the file form the upload directory into the www root on your server.
+This module makes it possible to offer sending small mailbox packages inside The Netherlands Copy the files form the upload directory into the www root on your server.